aalto-speech/finnish-parliament-scripts/README.md

 *.transcript - meeting transcript with speaker information for each paragraph *.metadata - metadata file containing date information and links to the original video and meeting transcript

-2. Produce first-pass recognition output with an ASR system.
+2. Produce first-pass recognition output with an ASR system (preferably train a biased LM with the meeting transcripts).
 Store recognition output in the following format: start-time-in-seconds end-time-in-seconds word